Skip to main content

 For each SAP instance:

-• Separate directories are defined on the OS
+• Separate directories are defined on the OS (you could even install each instance on a complete unique os)

-• Shared file systems can be used
+• Shared file systems between instances can be used

 • Entries are created in operating system configuration files (/etc/services, /etc/sapconfig…)